Ficool

 "You think I was born yesterday.
 But I was buried here before this school had a name."

-Far below the school, the Vein pulsed again.
+Far below the Academy, the Vein pulsed again.

-And buried deep beneath the world's most sacred prison, a sigil cracked — and something inside began to stir.
+And deep beneath the world's most sacred prison, a sigil cracked.

-It whispered the name Wilde like it was a curse... or a homecoming.
+It whispered the name Wilde—like a curse, or a homecoming.

 More Chapters